jordanmckinney/blog/src/documents/posts/Ethereum.md

 So ethereum is powerful technology with massive potential, but is that enough to ensure its success?
 Superior technologies sometimes arise but don't gain wide adoption for various reasons.
 Consumers are not actually rational actors.
 Maybe VISA and the like respond to this threat by upping their game and maybe they do some good stuff and people just stick with what they know.

 The big reason I don't think this ecosystem fizzle out is because it has economic incentives on its side.
 If this were simply a 'better' system that has benefits to consumers like ease of use or privacy or other ideoloigcal things, then who knows if people will care enough.
 We are all lazy after all.
 But this realm has the ability to actually pay people to keep it going.
 A strong attractor like that I think will be enough to make this thing snowball and take over.

+Naval quote: networks will be replaced with markets.